Chairman of Willis Research Network

 Stuart joined the Willis Research Network team in 2012, taking on the overarching program management of the network.
 His primary focus is on establishing and strengthening the framework for engaging and delivering research from the Willis Research Network partners for our Willis Towers Watson colleagues and clients.
 He also provides management and oversight of the operational running of the Willis Research Network

 Stuart’s background is in project and program management.
 Prior to joining Willis Towers Watson he worked in the UK, Asia and North America with multi-functional teams managing large scale change and technology programs of work.
 He holds a BSc in Geography from Manchester Metropolitan University and various accreditations in Project / Program Management.

-Research Manager: Weather and Climate Risks
+Head of Weather and Climate Risks Research

 Geoff joined Willis Towers Watson in 2013, and works with the Willis Research Network stakeholders and academic partners to match business needs to the latest in scientific research, and derive tangible outputs for Willis Towers Watson to help advise its clients to advance their understanding of risk from weather and climate related hazards.